 John's ability to run his own successful, small businesses gave him the knowledge and experience to write comprehensive legislation that sets the environment for businesses to create jobs in North Carolina.
 In addition to his work on tax reform which helps private employers to grow and prosper, he took part in restructuring the state's unemployment insurance system and helped facilitate the early payback of the more than $2.5 billion debt owed to the federal government.
 This saved hundreds of millions of dollars in interest payments and allowed employers to hire workers instead of servicing debt.
 He helped pass House Bill 117, the "NC Competes" Act, which helped businesses create jobs by reducing unnecessary regulatory burdens while maintaining high levels of citizen and environmental safety.
-As a Chairman of the House Finance Committee he helped lead the committee in crafting thoughtful, positive, tax and regulatory legislation that helped both businesses and workers at all levels.
+As a Chairman of the House Finance Committee he helped lead the committee in crafting thoughtful, positive, tax and regulatory legislation that helped both businesses and taxpayers at all levels.

 Energy Independence and Efficiency

 "The United States needs to be self-sufficient in producing its own energy and not be dependent on foreign, unfriendly countries.
 We need efficient, low-cost energy from all sources." - Rep John Szoka

 As an advocate for renewable energy, John is working hard for consumers to be able to choose how their energy is provided, reducing energy costs and promoting a cleaner, healthier environment.
 He believes this will, in the long-term, benefit the economic and energy future of North Carolina.
 Renewable energy technologies in North Carolina have added thousands of jobs and encouraged billions of dollars in investment, all within our state.

 John believes educators and administrators should be rewarded for exceptional academic results delivered in the most cost effective manner.
 At the same time, we must provide our teachers with the tools for success and the latitude to employ their most innovative teaching methods.
 With that being said, John took part in awarding the largest pay raise to starting teachers salaries in 2013 and 2015.
 In April 2015, John was able to help pass three different bills on improving education across the state.